How to lighten the load of your backpack – updated for 2020

 Staying warm with less clothing

 Another reason people tend to take too many clothes is to stay warm.
 As part of my essentials system, I take a puffy jacket with a hood and rain jacket on every trip, regardless of the forecast.
 The weather can change unexpectedly and it’s good to be prepared.
 A few years ago, I upgraded my puffy from a synthetic jacket with no hood (10 ounces) to the Mountain Hardware Ghost Whisperer with a hood (7 ounces).
 I stay much warmer – and saved 3 ounces.
-With the base layers that I take to sleep in, the long sleeve shirt, my puffy, and a rain jacket, I can stay plenty warm without needing to bring anything else.
+With the base layers that I take to sleep in, a long sleeve shirt, puffy, and a rain jacket, I can stay plenty warm without needing to bring anything else.
 And I can wear the puffy to sleep in when the temperatures dip lower than expected.
 Need more warmth?
 Try placing a sit pad with a reflective surface like the Therm-a-Rest Z seat pad under your torso (on top of your sleeping pad), and it will reflect your body heat to keep you toasty warm.
 I’d been carrying this seat pad on trips but didn’t think of this until a friend shared her tip with me.

 Save weight by taking less